Location: Province of Palawan, MIMAROPA1 Region, Philippines

 My friend contracted Hello El Nido for the 3 packaged tours and may I say that my husband and I were very satisfied with the services of the management and all the boatmen/crew.
 Just search for his website: www.helloelnido.com

 It also seemed that the local government has standardized the packaged tours of El Nido which is beneficial for us, first-time tourists.
-Our first tour today is called TOUR C – SECRET ISLANDS AND BEACHES, costing 1,200 pesos each.
+Our tour that day is marketed as TOUR C – SECRET ISLANDS AND BEACHES, costing 1,400 pesos each person.

 We wore our safety vests and enjoyed the natural beauty – 360 degrees!
 Worried that you cannot swim?
 Don’t be!
 You can stay in the banca but I do not recommend that and I am so sure you will not because of the beauty of all the stops.
 All destinations are safe for all ages and all stops are worth the trip!
 So, listen up, it’s our first packaged tour of El Nido and I know you will be excited with me as I recall our tour.